ropensci/roweb3/content/blog/2023-06-22-ropensci-news-digest-june-2023/index.md

 * [How do you measure the impact of a champions program? ](/blog/2023/06/15/ropensci-champions-impact-en) by Yanina Bellini Saibene, and CSCCE Staff.
 A summary of the discussion session on measuring the impact of champion programs at _CZI’s Accelerating Open Science in Latin America_ workshop.

 * [rOpenSci Champions Program Teams: Meet Alican Cagri Gokcek and Elio Campitelli](/blog/2023/06/19/ropensci-champions-program-teams-meet-alican-cagri-gokcek-and-elio-campitelli) by Alican Cagri Gokcek, and Elio Campitelli.

+* [All About Coworking Sessions with rOpenSci](/blog/2023/06/21/coworking) by Steffi LaZerte.
+Discover how rOpenSci coworking sessions have evolved to include themes and community hosts, while still providing a place of community to work and chat.